Sean-ChangSS/my-wallet-app/README.md

 All the Wallet API should request with the following headers:
 1. `Content-Type: application/json`
 2. `Authorization: Bearer {your_user_token}`
-The following curl command example will ignore headers for simplicity.

 The following example shows how to interact with API providing all the feature required by the coding test.
+(The header mentioned above will be ignored for simplicity.)
 1. Deposit money to user's wallet:
 ```curl -X POST http://localhost:3000/v1/wallet/deposit -d '{"amount": 10}'```
 2. Withdraw money from user's wallet: